-Minimally Invasive Surgeries in LA County
+Minimally Invasive Procedures in LA County at Methodist Hospital

 What is Interventional Radiology?

-Interventional radiology (IR) is the use of
+Interventional radiology (IR) is a sub-specialty of radiology that utilizes

 Interventional radiology is often used for:

-- Tumor removal
+- Tumor Embolization